Portfolio Layout

 • • Images load fast (under 3 seconds)

-• • Text contrast passes WCAG AA (4.5:1 ratio)
+• • Text contrast passes WCAG AA (4.5:1 ratio) — see our typography principles guide for detailed contrast guidelines

 • • Tappable areas at least 44px